Cary-LD/AI-Powered-Literature-Review/README.md

 **Why use folder IDs (e.g. `[XXXXXXXX]`) as citation keys during drafting?**
 Direct correspondence to Zotero storage paths.
 Replace with proper citation format before submission.

-**Why extract only the first ~30,000 characters of each PDF?**
-Key information (abstract, intro, methods, conclusions) is front-loaded in academic papers.
-Beyond ~30K chars, cost increases linearly but information gain diminishes.